A roadtrip from Darwin to Adelaide is the ultimate travel experience!

-- Rule 2: Never contemplate a road trip with children, unless there is a window for each child.
+- Rule 2: Never contemplate a road trip with children unless there is a window for each child.

 If you never never go, you’ll never never know!

 Mataranka is the land of the ‘Never Never’ made famous by Elsie Gunn who endured ongoing hardship by settling this untamed country.
-Watch the “We of the Never Never” You Tube movie trailer to understand this strong woman and her new life as she settled into the Northern Territory.
+Watch the “We of the Never Never” YouTube movie trailer to understand this strong woman and her new life as she settled into the Northern Territory.
 It’s an incredible story of personal endurance based on a true story.

-Further south, the Daly Waters pub is one of the best experiences on this long long road.
-It’s a unique place stay, great steaks, cold beer, clean accommodation and good old fashioned friendly service with just a little touch of Territory quirkiness!
+The Daly Waters Hotel is one of the best experiences on this long long road.
+It’s a unique place stay, great steaks, cold beer, clean accommodation and good old fashioned friendly service with a touch of Territory quirkiness!

-A number of roadhouses dot the highway south, but Renner Springs is one of my favourites.
+- Renner Springs is one of my favourites.
 Fresh home baked bread is not what you expect at this very remote little roadhouse!
-Fuel, great food and accommodation is available if you wish to take a break.
+Fuel, food and accommodation is available if you wish to take a break.

-Tennant Creek is sleepy town and a good place to overnight, grab a bite to eat and refresh ready for the next leg to Alice Springs (only approximately 5 more hours driving)!
+Tennant Creek is quirky little town and a good place to overnight, grab a bite to eat and refresh yourself ready for the next leg to Alice Springs (only approximately 5 more hours driving)!

-On the southern edge of the National Park is the Devils Marbles Hotel – another great fuel food and accommodation stop.
+On the southern edge of the National Park is the Devils Marbles Hotel – another great fuel, food and accommodation stop.

 No road trip is complete without Aliens